Xon77/Live4Bubbles/README.md

 ---

-## 🔧 Advanced System Configuration
+## 🔧 System Configuration in SuperCollider

 The following configuration parameters in [`_0T_Init_TidalX.scd`](L4B_SC/L4B_SC_Project/_0T_Init_TidalX.scd) are set by default but can be modified if needed: